cscorley/dissertation/chapters/4_results/1_flt.md

 of snapshots.
 That is, statistical significance in favor of changesets is desirable.
 However, statistical *insignificance* between snapshots and changesets is acceptable and also desirable as it showcases that the changeset approach is on par with snapshots.
+For example, with respect to \fone,
+\openjpa is a favorable case for changesets as it has a higher MRR, along with statistical significance ($p < 0.01$) and a notably large effect size ($0.3867$).
+Likewise, \tika displays a favorable case for snapshots in terms of higher MRR, but does not achieve statistical significance and is hence is not a definite unfavorable case.

 We note an improvement in MRR for 4 of the 6 systems when using changesets.
-\mahout is the only system with an MRR in favor of snapshots and statistically significant at $p < 0.01$.
+\mahout is the only system with an MRR in favor of snapshots and statistically significant at $p < 0.01$ with the greatest effect size of all systems ($0.4556$).
 For \mahout, however, the difference in MRR is negligible (2.54%).
-Comparing all systems at once, changesets show slight MRR improvement over snapshots with statistical significance.
-This suggests that changeset-based TMs are on par with snapshot-based TMs.
+Comparing all systems at once by combining all effectiveness measures, changesets show slight MRR improvement over snapshots with statistical significance.
+This suggests that changeset-based TMs are on par with snapshot-based TMs, and for the majority of systems, the better choice.

-\todo{Break down each system's result individually even though people can read the table?}

 \input{tables/feature_location_rq2}